HDest-Community/Merchant/README.md

 ### Known Issues
 ---
 - Merchant can block some paths.
-Either push them or grab-n-drag them away.
+Grab them or pick them up to move them out of the way.